Lostock railway station: Services

 Before the December 2022 timetable change, services from Lostock were one train per hour in each direction, with only the Airport services stopping here.
-The amount of trains was increased from one to two trains per hour after the services were rerouted to both terminate at Manchester Airport.
+The number of trains was increased from one to two trains per hour after the services were rerouted to both terminate at Manchester Airport.

 Station improvements

 Most recently in early 2009, the station has had a passenger information display system installed, giving waiting passengers on the platforms information about trains that are due to arrive.
 Fully computer automated, it is also equipped with an audio speaker system, giving the benefit of announcements of train arrivals and delays.
 During December 2008 - Spring 2009 the car park facilities were greatly improved by extending and resurfacing the land surrounding the railway, with the addition of floodlighting and CCTV.
+In April 2023, the stations information dot-matrix display screens were replaced.

 Facilities

 The station has a ticket office, which is staffed from start of service until 19:35, six days per week (closed Sundays).
 A ticket vending machine is in place for purchase of tickets or promise to pay coupons when the ticket office is closed and for the collection of pre-paid tickets.
 Shelters are located on each platform and both have step-free access (via ramps northbound).